Editorial Policies

 Advertising policies

-The Poison® has advertising space in each issue of the journal, as well as in its official web page, newsletters and social networks.
-The journal accepts advertising to support its open access model, provided it is relevant to the academic community, honest, and respectful of ethical and scholarly standards.
+The Poison has advertising spaces in each issue of the journal, as well as in its official web page, newsletters and social networks.
+The journal accepts promotional content to support its open access model, provided it is relevant to the academic community, honest, and respectful of ethical and scholarly standards.
 Advertising does not influence editorial decisions, and all ads are clearly separated from editorial content.
 We reserve the right to reject or remove any advertisement that conflicts with the journal’s values or editorial independence.
 Acceptance of ads does not imply endorsement by the journal or its editors.

-The journal offers APC waivers to papers whose authors are based in countries classified by the World Bank as low-income economies.
+The journal offers APC waivers to papers whose authors are based in countries classified by the World Bank as low-income or lower-middle-income economies.

 For the time being, depending on the section, APCs are as follows: